The Canterbury Tales Quiz: Test Your Knowledge Of Chaucer's Masterpiece

 Explanation

-In the Wife of Bath's tale, the Knight embarks on a quest to discover what women desire most.
+In the Wife of Bath's tale, the Knight goes on a quest to discover what women desire most.
 After much searching and consulting with various women, he learns that women desire complete sovereignty over their husbands and lovers.
 This means that women want to have full control and power in their relationships, being able to make decisions and have authority over their partners.
 This desire for independence and dominance challenges traditional gender roles and highlights the Wife of Bath's feminist beliefs.

 Rate this question: